Suicidal Ideation as a Risk Factor of Suicide in Asian Countries: A Systematic Review and Meta-Analysis of Case-Control Studies

 Methods: This review adopted a systematic approach, adhering to the four-phased PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) flow diagram and checklist.
 Case-control studies were selected, focusing on samples of individuals aged 15-44 years who had received psychiatric care.
 Exclusion criteria included language barriers, incomplete or inaccessible texts, publications older than 2000, and participants with co-existing medical conditions that could interfere with the results.
 To assess the quality and potential bias of the included studies, the Oxford’s Critical Appraisal Skills Programme (CASP) Case-Control Checklist and critical appraisal worksheet were utilized.

 Result: The search process yielded a total of 641 records, from which six studies were finally included in the meta-analysis.
-We found a statistically significant association between suicidal ideation and suicide (aOR 4.20; 95%CI 3.00-5.88, p<0.00001) with low heterogenity among the studies.
+We found a statistically significant association between suicidal ideation and suicide (aOR 4.20; 95%CI 3.00-5.88, p less than 0.00001) with low heterogenity among the studies.
 The most common bias identified was related to the acceptability of case recruitment.

 Conclusion: Suicidal ideation can act as a predictor of suicide risk in Asian populations.
 Incorporating the assessment of suicidal ideation in suicide prevention initiatives is critical for promptly identifying and intervening with individuals at risk.